 This is a challenging question, there are so many memorable moments.
 Most of my memorable moments relate to solving engineering challenges with the selection and integration of our products.
 One that I can highlight is the release of the MX200 Vacuum Controller and the subsequent release of the MX200 with EthernetIP communications.
 This was a huge undertaking and gave us a strategic position in several markets because we’re the only company that manufactures a vacuum gauging solution with EthernetIP communications.

 What do you enjoy most about your position?

 What I enjoy most about my position is the ability to interface with customers while utilizing my engineering background.
 It gives me the opportunity to work with people and to solve problems, both of which I enjoy very much.
 I also enjoy working in a small company atmosphere which allows me to focus on very different things than if I were at a larger corporation.
 There is a lot of synergy between different departments at Fredericks and it’s an excellent place to work.

 What do you find most challenging about your role?

 The most challenging aspect of my role is trying to be an expert in various markets.
 We manufacture products for so many different industries that it can be a challenge to have a solid understanding of all of them in order to make the best recommendations to our customers.
-One example is with Televac, where there’s everything from vacuum furnace and heat treat to particle accelerators, and everything in between, where the requirements are vastly different for each market.
+One example is with Televac, where there’s everything from vacuum furnaces and heat treat to particle accelerators, and everything in between, where the requirements are vastly different for each market.